OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### CAPTCHA

 Requiring a user to solve a CAPTCHA for each login attempt can help to prevent automated login attempts, and may slow down credential stuffing or password spraying attacks.
 However, CAPTCHAs are not perfect, and in many cases tools or services exist that can be used to break them with a reasonably high success rate.
-Monitoring CAPTCHA solve rates may help identify automated CAPTCHA breaking technology, possibly indicated by abnormally high solve rates, or impact to good users.
+Monitoring CAPTCHA solve rates may help identify impact to good users, as well as automated CAPTCHA breaking technology, possibly indicated by abnormally high solve rates.

 To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed in the MFA section.